OpenNTI/nti.docs.platform.enduser/guide/part3.rst

  |image91|

-How it works: You can make an assignment visible to either “Everyone” or “For Credit Only.”
+.. note:: **How it works:** You can make an assignment visible to either “Everyone” or “For Credit Only.”
 If it’s assigned to “For Credit Only” only students that are taking the course for credit may see the assignment and interact with it.

 Grading Option
 ^^^^^^^^^^^^^^^^